 What color shingle do you recommend?

 This is completely up to your personal preference and will be impacted by the color of your shingles and trim.
-The most popular colors with our clients the last few years has been Weatherwood and Moire Black, BUT we recommend looking at your neighbor’s roofs for ideas.
+The most popular colors with our clients the last few years has been Weathered Wood and Moire Black, BUT we recommend looking at your neighbor’s roofs for ideas.
 Some HOA’s require specific colors and other neighborhoods seem to follow a general color palette.
 Some of the lighter color choices available can even come with Energy Star ratings.
+Be sure to check out our gallery tab pages for additional ideas.

 What do I need to do while the repair is in progress?

 Please do not allow children to play outside while construction is in process – this is for their safety.
 We ask that you direct any concerns to the site supervisor and he will be happy to answer questions.
-While the repair is occuring, please feel free to observe or attend to your usual daily indoor activities.
-If you choose to take pictures, we always like to see them in the office: [email protected]
+While the repair is in progress, please feel free to observe or attend to your usual daily indoor activities.
+If you choose to take pictures, we always like to see them in the office: [email protected] and especially welcome those beautiful “after” pictures!

 Oh no!
 I looked in my attic and I see nails coming into the space from our existing roof!
 What do I do?